Get Started with Playwright Analytics

 TestRelic is free to use and published under the MIT license.
-Get up and running with @testrelic/playwright-analytics in your Playwright project in minutes — either by asking your AI assistant to do it, or by following the manual steps yourself.
+Get up and running with @testrelic/playwright-analytics in minutes.

 - Node.js >= 18